slcdlvpr/PipelineSetup/README.md

 ## Pipeline comparison
 The two methods produced very similar results with a slight edge in accuracy going to AutoML.
 The AutoML run took longer and used a wider range of potential models to test for the most accurate.
 The steps for preparing each run were similar.
 Overall the results from each run where very close in Accuracy.

+## Approach Comparsion
+Both approaches use similiar preparation steps, but very differnt processes during their respective runs.
+Regression + Hyperdrive uses a fixed model then uses hyperdrive to find optimal parameters from the range of values provided.
+In AutoML the processes generates different models with their own parameters and then selects best model.
+The Hyperdrive run was signficantly faster and took about half the time of the AutoML run.
+In this experiment the accuracy was comparable between the two Hyperdrive: .914  AutoML: .916.

 ## Future work
 One of the DATA GUARDRAILS triggered during the AutoML run.
 The nature of the trigger was -- Imbalanced data can lead to a falsely perceived positive effect of a model's accuracy -- so there is probably some tweaks that could be made to the split on the training/testing data.